chooron/Hydro-NODE/README.md

 - This project only implements the training process of the Hydro-NODE, the testing is to be continued

 - The accuracy of the M50 and M100 don't reach the origin project, some modify (GPU support) will also come in soon

+- Currently, this project implements two solver for Hydro-NODE, including `torchcde` and `torchdiffeq`, the parameters `atol` and `rotl` can affect the